odoo/odoo/doc/howtos/rdtraining/guidelines_pr.rst

 Test on the runbot
 ==================

-Odoo has his own :abbr:`CI (Continuous integration)` server named `runbot <https://runbot.odoo.com/>`__.
+Odoo has his its :abbr:`CI (Continuous integration)` server named `runbot <https://runbot.odoo.com/>`__.
 All the commits, branches and PR will be tested to avoid regressions or breaking the stable versions.
-All the runs that passed the tests will be deployed in their own servers with demo data.
+All the runs that pass the tests are deployed on their own server with demo data.

 .. exercise:: Play with runbot

-    Be free to open runbot and open the last stable version of odoo and check all the available applications and functionalities.
+    Feel free to go to runbot, open the last stable version of Odoo and check all the available applications and functionalities.